ministryofjustice/security-guidance/docs/acceptable-use.md

 ## What is meant by IT?

 IT means the devices or services you use for creating, storing, or sharing information.
-This includes everything from devices \(such as laptops, 'phones, mobile Wi-Fi hotspots \(MiFi\), iPads, tablets, printers, USB 'memory sticks'\) through to online services \(citizen-facing online services, staff tools, corporate email\).
+This includes everything from devices \(such as laptops, 'phones, mobile Wi-Fi hotspots \(MiFi\), iPads, tablets, printers, USB “memory sticks”\) through to online services \(citizen-facing online services, staff tools, corporate email\).

-## Acceptable use of MOJ IT
+## Acceptable use of MoJ IT

 Acceptable use of IT is when you use it to do your work.